Trump's Clinton tweets cut against Comey firing explanation

 A lawyer for Trump did not return a phone message seeking comment.

-The final memo that the White House released on May 9, signed by Rosenstein, castigated Comey for announcing that criminal charges were not warranted against Clinton even though such determinations are generally left to Justice Department prosecutors.
-He also faulted Comey for comments made during that news conference, which he said broke with Justice Department protocol by issuing "derogatory information" about someone who was not charged.
+The final memo the White House released on May 9, signed by Rosenstein, castigated Comey for announcing that criminal charges were not warranted against Clinton even though such determinations are generally left to Justice Department prosecutors.
+He also faulted Comey for comments made during that news conference, which Rosenstein said broke with Justice Department protocol by issuing "derogatory information" about someone who was investigated but never charged.
 Though he did not explicitly say it, his assessment seemed in line with that of Clinton and her supporters — that Comey's statements and actions during the investigation had harmed her election prospects.

 "The Director laid out his version of the facts for the news media as if it were a closing argument, but without a trial," Rosenstein wrote.
 "It is a textbook example of what federal prosecutors and agents are taught not to do."

-In a single-page letter to Comey released alongside Rosenstein's memo, Trump said he was accepting the Justice Department's recommendation to fire him.
+In a single-page letter to Comey released alongside Rosenstein's memo, Trump said he had accepted the Justice Department's recommendation for termination.

+From the start, though, that explanation has been tough to reconcile with Trump's blistering attacks on Clinton, and his repeated assertions on the campaign trail and as president that she should have been prosecuted.

-On Saturday, amid reports that FBI Deputy Director Andrew McCabe — a frequent Trump target — was retiring soon, the president tweeted, "How can FBI Deputy Director Andrew McCabe, the man in charge, along with leakin' James Comey, of the Phony Hillary Clinton investigation (including her 33,000 illegally deleted emails) be given $700,000 for wife's campaign by Clinton Puppets during investigation?"
+And on Saturday, amid reports that FBI Deputy Director Andrew McCabe — a frequent Trump target — intended to retire, the president tweeted, "How can FBI Deputy Director Andrew McCabe, the man in charge, along with leakin' James Comey, of the Phony Hillary Clinton investigation (including her 33,000 illegally deleted emails) be given $700,000 for wife's campaign by Clinton Puppets during investigation?"

 "The irony is most politicians would recognize that perpetuating silence post-firing would have been the most effective course," said Jacob Frenkel, a Washington defense lawyer and former prosecutor.